xarillian/xarillian.com/content/orchestrion-1.md

 ---
-title: Orchestrion: The Cadaverine Necrocracy
+title: Orchestrion: The Second Shift
-summary: Where death is just the beginning of your career.
+summary: A vignette of Cadaverine, where death is the beginning of your career.
-date: 2025-03-22
+date: 2025-04-19
-tags: worldbuilding
+tags: worldbuilding,necrocracy
 toc: false
 ---

+This is the first in a series exploring my main worldbuilding project, Orchestrion.
+This article focuses on the Cadaverine Necrocracy, a major power in the modern era.

 <blockquote>
   <p>
     "My great-grandfather was a sculptor," the gentleman said.
 "He carved this relief over a period of three years.
 You can see here the intricate details of the world serpent, the braised horns down its neck and, ah, the warped fabrics around its maw.
 He spent so many hours staring at it through the shadow, trying to get every detail just so," he smiled, glancing at the frazzled tourist.
 "He was actually contacted by some research fellows, not sure from where, about how he was able to create such an accurate depiction of the creature; not sure what came of that, unfortunately.
 I wasn't able to ask him before his death.
 A shame he wasn't able to finish it in life."